SPARC-FAIR-Codeathon/2024-team-8/README.md

 </p>

-## Dataset and Model Integration:
+## Dataset and Model Integration

 SPARC.RL supports the selection and use of time-series datasets directly loaded from the SPARC platform using the [SPARC Python client](https://docs.sparc.science/docs/sparc-python-client).
 Users can also work with selected [oSPARC](https://osparc.io/) models, enabling the training of RL agents in a highly flexible and customizable manner.<br/><br/>
-<i>Note: During development of our toolchain during the SPARC Codeathon 2024, we used the dataset of Oliver Armitage et al. "Influence of vagus nerve stimulation on vagal and cardiac activity in freely moving pigs" available on sparc (doi: [10.26275/aw2z-a49z](https://doi.org/10.26275/aw2z-a49z)) </i>
+<i>Note: During development of our toolchain during the SPARC Codeathon 2024, we used the dataset of Oliver Armitage et al. "Influence of vagus nerve stimulation on vagal and cardiac activity in freely moving pigs" available on sparc (doi: [10.26275/aw2z-a49z](https://doi.org/10.26275/aw2z-a49z)). </i>

-### Customizable Inputs and Outputs:
+### Customizable Inputs and Outputs
 While the ultimate goal was that users can choose from available model inputs (actions) and model outputs (observables) to tailor the reinforcement learning process to their specific needs, in the current version, this can only be done by modifying the code.
 Later versions should allow the user to pick appropriate actions and observables directly from the graphical user interface.

-### Data-driven Modelling:
+### Data-driven Modelling

 SPARC.RL offers multiple deep learning architectures to create surrogate models of experimental data available on [SPARC](https://sparc.science/) or [oSPARC](https://osparc.io) models.
-Users can select from various RNNs optimized for time-series modeling, including vanilla recurrent neural networks (RNNs), long short-term memory (LSTM) networks, bi-directional LSTM (BiLSTM) networks, and gated recurrent units (GRUs), providing flexibility in how the models are trained.
+Users can select from various RNNs optimized for time-series modeling, including vanilla Recurrent Neural Networks (RNNs), Long Short-Term Memory (LSTM) networks, Bi-directional LSTM (BiLSTM) networks, and Gated Recurrent Units (GRUs), providing flexibility in how the models are trained.
 Users can configure their network and training parameters according to their needs.
 The adjustable parameters include the number of layers, number of units per layer, optimizer, learning rate, batch size, number of epochs, and early stopping policies.

 ### Steps to Generate the Surrogate Model